sammy-kablammy/.config/quick_reference/git_quick_reference.md

 * git log --all --graph --decorate --oneline to view in vim, do this (don't forget the - at the end)
 * git log | vim -R -
+to see all the files currently being tracked by git
+* git ls-tree -r main --name-only

 # git rm
 don't use this command